-Suppose you sent a series of text messages that perhaps you shouldn’t have; how do you go about permanently deleting those incriminating texts?
+Sounds like science fiction, right?
 Well, what seems impossible is actually possible by simply using your phone’s menus, restoring factory settings, or adding an app.

 It Is Possible to Permanently Delete Text Messages

-Yes, there are measures you can take in permanently deleting incriminating texts.
+Yes, there are measures you can take to permanently delete incriminating texts.
 If you are using an iPhone, you can sync regularly after removing an SMS message.
 Within the messaging app, select Edit, then you can isolate messages or just remove that contact from the messaging interface altogether.
 Another step you can take is to turn off messages in the Spotlight search or, last but not least, restore the phone to its original factory settings, which will cause all prior messages in the phone to be deleted.

 But Doesn’t Deleting Text Messages Eliminate Them?

 You might think deleting an incriminating message destroys it completely.
 Unfortunately, this isn’t always the case.
 Text messages can remain on your phone until they are overwritten by other data.
 However, if you follow the steps above, all the messages will be deleted from your device – but are the deleted messages really gone?
 No. Some cell phone carriers keep records of text messages and phone records.
 Sprint, for instance, will keep them for two weeks, AT&T for about 48 hours, and Verizon not at all.
 Congress, however, is trying to make it a Federal law for more carriers to retain text and phone records longer, claiming that these records could be useful in criminal investigations.